The Return of the Texas Chainsaw Massacre: Development

 Henkel and producer Robert Kuhn optioned the project through Chuck Grigson, a trustee for the copyright owners of The Texas Chain Saw Massacre, and established their own independent production companies, Ultra Muchos and River City Films, to produce it.
-Henkel was initially reticent to direct the film, commenting that, despite being comfortable working with the cast, "all the action and that stuff was something I didn't feel particularly good about...
+Henkel was initially reluctant to direct the film, commenting that, despite being comfortable working with the cast, "all the action and that stuff was something I didn't feel particularly good about...
 Bob Kuhn bullied me into doing it, to tell you the truth—particularly the directing."
 On developing the film, Kuhn stated:

 I wanted to go back to the original, and [Kim] did, too.
 We agreed on that right off.
 And the first major thing was getting him to write the script.
 I raised the money to get it written, and for us to start trying to put this thing together.
 Then we went out to the American Film Market in LA and talked to a bunch of people about financing.
 At that point I'd raised some money, but not nearly enough to make the film, and we looked at the possibilities of making a deal with a distributor...
 Kim would say, 'Hey, so-and-so is interested, and it might be a deal we can live with.'
 So we'd talk to 'em and I'd ask three or four hard questions, and I'd just kind of look over at Kim and he'd say 'Yeah.'
 Then I'd go back and start trying to raise some more money.

 In a 1996 documentary on the making of the film, Henkel stated that he wrote the characters as exaggerated "cartoonish" caricatures of quintessential American youth.
 Henkel cited the murder cases of serial killers Ed Gein and Elmer Wayne Henley as influences on his involvement in both The Return of the Texas Chainsaw Massacre and the original The Texas Chain Saw Massacre.
 Henkel also deliberately wrote themes of female empowerment into the script, specifically in the Jenny character, whose narrative arc begins with her turbulent home life and, through her endurance of further abuse at the hands of Leatherface and his family, emerges in the end as a "self-realized" individual.
 "It's her story.
 It's about her transformation, her refusal to shut up, to be silenced, to be victimized," said Henkel.
 "And by extension her refusal to be oppressed.
 Even by culture...
 Bringing Jenny into a world in which the culture was grotesquely exaggerated was a way of bringing her to see her own world more clearly—that is to say, my intent was to present a nightmarish version of Jenny's world in the form of the Chainsaw family in order to enlarge her view of her own world."

 The character of Darla was loosely based on Karla Faye Tucker, a woman sentenced to death for murdering two people with a pickaxe during a 1983 burglary in Houston.